-The staff at Plenty Parklands is required by law to comply with various child safety reporting obligations.
-For detailed information about each obligation, please refer to Identifying and Responding to All Forms of Abuse in Victorian Schools.
+The staff at Plenty Parklands are required by law to comply with various child safety reporting obligations.

 At Plenty Parklands we also recognise the diversity of the children and young people at our school and take account of their individual needs and backgrounds when considering child safety.